richiemca/FY24/README.md

 **✅ FY25 Key Achievements:**
 - Optimised maternity leave coverage, by using critical thinking to reducing overlap to save cost.
 - Only using freelancer resources when there is a clear resourcing gap and revenue to cover, the Amazon Christmas project was a good example of this.
-- Developing AI-powered workflows to enhance efficiency in native writing, freeing up time for higher-value creative work.
+- Championing the use of AI powered workflows to enhance efficiency in native writing, freeing up time for higher-value creative work.
+Examples include Project Wizard and FireFly for PaceSetters.
-- Running informal ai skill sharing sessions with the team
 - Delivered cost-effective creative solutions while maintaining high production values, by working with in preset packages.
 Examples include Coles, Aussie Broadband, Old El Paso, and Westpac.
 - Further refined AI tools and workflow efficiencies through AI-powered headline and standfirst generation (now implemented and expanding).
 Addressed a 17% team reduction and increased workload by implementing Google Vertex AI to automate headline and standfirst generation for high-volume Native Articles.
 This resulted in a 6x increase in speed, saving 37 days annually at minimal cost.
 Full rollout is underway, with ongoing refinement of AI prompts and exploration of future technologies like NewsGPT.
 - Identified new opportunities to optimise resources without compromising creative excellence through our Xfit cross-functional training programme.
 Successfully delivered targeted cross-training in Subbing, TGA compliance, legal best practices, and advanced video scripting.
 This upskilling doubled our scriptwriting resources and expanded in-house production capabilities.
 Also pushed for AI adoption in projects including FireFly for Pace Setters 25, Harvey Norman AI dog talent, and Project Wizard.